 What are the different products in the natural mulch selection pack used for?

 The garden felt can be used for all kinds of things.
 It comes on a roll 127m wide, and we sell this by the linear metre.
 Customers regularly buy whole rolls of the stuff.
-It’s brilliant for mulching a large area, for example if you want to create a veg bed or supress a large area of weeds without using plastic.
-You can cut holes in it to poke plants through or layer more soil or compost on top and get planting straight away.
+It’s brilliant for mulching a large area, for example if you want to create a veg bed.
+Layer more soil or compost on top and get planting straight away.
 The wool felt can also be used to wrap up entire pots over the winter, then be used for mulch in the spring.
 It can be used to wrap root balls of larger trees – just plant the whole lot, wool and all, and it will biodegrade and feed the tree as it goes.
 You can use it as capillary matting.
 You can cut it into small pieces and use it to line pots – it helps retain moisture plus it bulks them out, providing a growing medium to train the roots into without using all your expensive peat free compost.
 Have you tried the sheep wool compost by the way?
 It’s the best peat free one that I’ve found and Dalefoot Composts do great work with their peat bog restoration.

 The mulch mats fit on a range of plant pots.
 They can also be used directly around plants in the bed.
 The 8″ round mulch mats are popular with strawberry growers.
 They protect the strawberries from getting dirty, inhibit weeds from the strawberry plants and deter slugs.
 We can’t promise they’ll provide full slug deterrence but the spikey surface is off-putting so if there’s a delicious plant without any protection and another delicious one surrounded by a scratchy rough surface the slugs and snails will go for the easier option.
 As an additional deterrent we highly recommend the RHS Hole-less Hosta recipe for garlic decoction that you can make and sprinkle into any of the natural mulch products to help deter slugs and snails.